Methodology & statistical analysis; criminal careers.

 Paul E. Tracy is a professor with 32 years of academic experience.
-He is currently Professor of Criminology and Criminal Justice, and Director of the Graduate Programs, in the Department of Criminal Justice and Criminology at the University of Massachusetts Lowell.
+He is currently Professor of Criminology and Criminal Justice in the Department of Criminal Justice and Criminology at the University of Massachusetts Lowell.
 He has held previous faculty appointments at the Wharton School at the University of Pennsylvania, the School of Social Sciences at the University of Texas at Dallas, and the College of Criminal Justice at Northeastern University.
 He has also held significant administrative appointments at these previous institutions as Director of Graduate programs, Program Chair, and Research Center Director.

 Tracy’s research interests focus on the measurement and analysis of juvenile delinquencycareers, legal and policyissues in juvenile justice, prediction models of criminal careers, and drug prohibition policy.
 He is a recognized expert in the application of longitudinal research designs to the study of delinquent and criminal careers.
 His study of a large Philadelphia birth cohort of 27,160 people is the largest study of delinquency and crime ever conducted and is now in its 32nd year.
 Through his research he has developed particular expertise in studying the origins of criminal careers and the factors associated with becoming a chronic recidivist.
 He has published seven books and numerous articles in criminology journals.